-We have a 2017 equity incentive plan, or the 2017 Plan.
-The 2017 Plan provides for the grant of incentive and non-qualified stock options and restricted stock and stock grants to employees, consultants, advisors and directors, as determined by the Board of Directors.
-As of December 31, 2021, we had reserved 8,994,352 shares of common stock under the 2017 Plan.
+We maintain the Rhythm Pharmaceuticals, Inc. 2017 Equity Incentive Plan, (the "2017 Plan") which provides for the grant of incentive stock options, non-qualified stock options, stock appreciation rights, performance units, restricted stock awards, restricted stock units and stock grants to employees, consultants, advisors and directors, as determined by the board of directors.
+As of December 31, 2022, we had reserved 10,149,772 shares of common stock under the 2017 Plan.
 Shares of common stock issued pursuant to awards are generally issued from authorized but unissued shares.
 The 2017 Plan provides that the exercise price of incentive stock options cannot be less than 100% of the fair market value of the common stock on the date of the award for participants who own less than 10% of the total combined voting power of stock, and not less than 110% for participants who own more than 10% of the voting power.
-Awards granted under the 2017 Plan will vest over periods as determined by our Compensation Committee and approved by our Board of Directors.
+Awards granted under the 2017 Plan will vest over periods as determined by our Compensation Committee and approved by our board of directors.